Last Updated on

 Not only did I get a TON of spammers on my page when I did that but I also didn’t see much engagement and didn’t see any growth for months.

-It was until 5 months ago that I switched up my hashtag game that my engagement quickly grew.
+It was until last year that I switched up my hashtag game that my engagement quickly grew.
 I started to focus on building a community within’ my niche so I began to do hashtag research and I soon learned about relevant hashtags that I could specifically use for creatives, business owners, and bloggers.

-Not only did my engagement go up but my following went up as well. #Score
+Not only did my engagement go up but my following went up as well.

 I actually grew my account from 2k to 10k in 3 months, yo!
 Crazy, right?